Travigo/travigo/README.md

 The following are in the TODO list

+* Import bus lines from TfL API
+* Import bus lines from TfE API
 * Endpoint for providing timetable for a given stop/line on each day
+* Calculate realtime bus progress and stop estimates using BODS SIRI-VM
+* Calculate realtime bus progress and stop estimates using TfL API
-* Calculate realtime bus progress and stop estimates
+* Calculate realtime bus progress and stop estimates using TfE API
 * Import fares
 * Historical bus reliability analysis
 * Subscribe to changes in a bus line